-must be taken at scheduled times - No make-up quizzes are allowed.
-There are eight quizzes total, and typical formats include multiple choices and fill in blanks/short answers.
+Quizzes must be taken at scheduled times.
+There are eight quizzes total, and typical formats include multiple choices and fill in blanks and short answers.
 Each quiz is worth 10-15 points, and is limited to 30 minutes long.
 In addition, you will have a Quiz 0 (which is about syllabus and general course information) and Quiz Practice (which helps you to get familiar with the Canvas grading system.
 You should complete Quiz 0 and Quiz Practice AFTER you finished reading all materals under Gettering Started module, but BEFORE you move to Chapter 1 module.

-Note 1: Before start any quiz (quiz 1 to quiz 8), you must download the quiz file (under Modules).
+Note 1: Before starting any quiz (for quiz 1 through quiz 8), you must download the quiz file first (quiz files can be found in Modules).
 Complete the quiz file by hand first, and then start the Canvas quiz to fill in your answers.
-Although there is no time limit when you complete quiz file by hand, in order to better prepare the exams, you should time yourself (make sure you complete the quiz within 30 minutes).
+Although there is no time limit when you complete quiz file by hand, in order to better prepare the exams, you should time yourself, and make sure you complete the quiz within 30 minutes.
 FYI: the same quizzes are given to the on ground stduents during class time and are limited to 15-20 minutes.

 Note 2: All quizzes are graded by the Canvas grading system automatically - which is quite picky and sensitive.
-I have prepared detailed notes and instructions for each quiz: Please follow the instructions noted on the quiz file (on the upper left corner usually) and the noted posted in Canvas Quiz Instruction, particularly the PRECISION requirement and the FORMAT of the reusits.
+I have prepared detailed notes and instructions for each quiz: Please follow the instructions noted on the quiz file (on the upper left corner usually) and the notes posted in Canvas Quiz Instructions, particularly the PRECISION requirement and the FORMAT of the results.
 Canvas is set to ONLY accept answers in the specified format.
 One of the requirements in this class is "attension to details", which is an very important skill to have.